-Borrowers should expect to pay an annual mortgage insurance premium of 0.95 percent of the principal loan amount.
-Certain projects may qualify for a reduced mortgage insurance premium, which could range from 0.25-0.35 percent if the project meets additional environmental or affordability restrictions.
+Borrowers should expect to pay an annual mortgage insurance premium of 0.95% of the principal loan amount.
+Certain projects may qualify for a reduced mortgage insurance premium, which could range from 0.25% to 0.35% if the project meets additional environmental or affordability restrictions.

 Term and Amortization

 The length of the HUD 241(a) must match the same term as the first mortgage.
 However, if less than 25 years remain on the mortgage term, the term can extend up to 40 years.
-An extended mortgage term cannot exceed 75 percent of the remaining useful life of the improvements.
+An extended mortgage term cannot exceed 75% of the remaining useful life of the improvements.

-Borrowers can expect a fixed interest rate reflective of the current market rate at closing.
+Borrowers can expect a fixed interest rate reflective of current market conditions at closing.

-Like all FHA multifamily loans, the HUD 241(a) is a non-recourse product.
+Like all FHA multifamily loans, the HUD 241(a) is non-recourse.

-Loans are assumable provided the borrower meets FHA approval.
+Loans are assumable, provided the borrower meets HUD approval.

 Terms can vary.
-A five-year lockout with a 5 percent penalty in the sixth year or a two-year lockout with an 8 percent penalty in the third year are two common terms.
+A five-year lockout with a 5% penalty in the sixth year, or a two-year lockout with an 8% penalty in the third year are two common terms.
 Borrowers can expect a comparable combination of penalties and lockouts for the first 10 years of the loan.

 Synopsis of Costs

-- Environmental studies (Phase I Environmental Reports commonly required if the building is expanded or significant building improvements are suggested.)
+Environmental studies (Phase I Environmental Reports are commonly required if the building is expanded or significant building improvements are suggested)

-- Finance and Permanent Placement Fees: up to 3.5 percent of the loan amount due at closing
+Finance and permanent placement fees of up to 3.5% of the loan amount due at closing

-- The lender may charge a reasonable fee to offset title, legal and other closing costs.
+The lender may also charge a reasonable fee to offset title, legal and other closing costs.

-HUD-241(a)-insured loans can close within 20 weeks.
-This timeline allows for eight weeks for the pre-application process and eight weeks for the firm application process.
+HUD 241(a) loans can close within 20 weeks.
+This timeline allows eight weeks for the pre-application process and eight weeks for the firm application process.
 Borrowers should expect to wait another three to four weeks for closing.
 If the loan will fund a new construction project or substantial rehabilitation, borrowers can opt for single-stage processing to decrease the overall application period.

 Additional HUD Requirements and Items for Consideration

 The HUD 241(a) loan doesn't meet the unique needs of every multifamily property owner.
-To learn about other financial options to update or expand and improve your apartment building portfolio, email us directly at firstname.lastname@example.org.
-Potential borrowers can also visit www.multifamily.loans for additional options that may include Fannie Mae Apartment Loans, Freddie Mac Small Balance Loans, bank financing and life company financing for multifamily properties.
+To learn about other financial options to update, expand, or improve your apartment building portfolio, visit Multifamily Loans for additional options that may include Fannie Mae apartment loans, Freddie Mac Small Balance Loans, bank financing, and life company financing for multifamily properties.